| Email: | wmaddock@suffolk.edu |

-Bill Maddock was named the head coach of Suffolk men's soccer in January 2020 and will begin his fourth season with the Rams in 2023.
+Bill Maddock was named the head coach of Suffolk men's soccer in January 2020 and will begin his sixth season with the Rams in 2025.

 In his first true year of coaching at Suffolk in 2021, after having the 2020 campaign cancelled due to COVID-19, Maddock guided the blue-and-gold into the Commonwealth Coast Conference (CCC) era.
 The Rams compiled an 8-9-1 overall record and locked up the eighth spot in the CCC post season behind a 4-5-0 league ledger.